segmentio/typewriter/README.md

   --outputPath ./generated
 ```

-By default, the output client is generated as ES6, to customize the language target (and module format), use the `--target` and `--module` flags
+By default, the output client is generated as ES6.
+To customize the language target (and module format), use the `--target` and `--module` flags
 (run `typewriter gen-js --help` to see all available module formats and target syntaxes)

 If you use [Segment Protocols](https://segment.com/product/protocols), you can automatically generate clients from your Tracking Plan: